Should you invest in a garden office?

 The first thing before considering a garden office is to see if you need permission.
 This could include permission from a landlord, or even planning permission from the local council.

-The total area covered by the garden office must not be greater than 50 per cent of the total area of the curtilage and cannot face the road, essentially, it cannot be in your front garden.
+The total area covered by the garden office must not exceed 50 per cent of the total area of the curtilage and cannot face the road; essentially, it cannot be in your front garden.
 The garden office can only be one storey and but not be taller than 3 or 4 metres maximum.

 The buyer must ensure that the building will not be visited by clients regularly.
 It can be used by a few people, but cannot be used to facilitate face-to-face appointments, like a beautician might require.